(516) 573-8830

 Who We Are

-The Nassau County Auxiliary Police Program operates under the Nassau County Police Department’s Community Safety Unit / Auxiliary Police Section.
-Originally established as part of Civil Defense, this program was created by federal law in the 1940s to safeguard U.S. residents before, during, and after potential enemy attacks.
-The New York State Defense Emergency Act of 1951 further defined the role of civil defense forces, including auxiliary police.
-Today, our primary mission is to enhance community safety by mitigating risks, preparing for emergencies, responding effectively to crises, and aiding in recovery efforts.
+The Nassau County Auxiliary Police Program operates under the Community Safety Unit / Auxiliary Police Section of the Nassau County Police Department.
+Originally established as part of Civil Defense, this program was created by federal law in the 1940s to protect U.S. residents before, during, and after potential enemy attacks.
+The New York State Defense Emergency Act of 1951 further clarified the responsibilities of civil defense forces, including auxiliary police.
+Today, our primary mission is to enhance community safety by reducing risks, preparing for emergencies, responding effectively to crises, and assisting in recovery efforts.
+Members serve as Peace Officers under NY CPL §2.10 (26).

 What We Do

-• Prevent & deter criminal activity by routine patrols in marked Auxiliary Police vehicles
+- Prevent and deter criminal activity through routine patrols in marked Auxiliary Police vehicles.

-• Ensure the safety of our fellow residents during various community events
+- Ensure the safety of residents during various community events.

-• Manage traffic at parades and special events such as the LI Marathon, fireworks displays, holiday ceremonies as well as other community events & festivities
+- Manage traffic at parades and special events, including the LI Marathon, fireworks displays, and holiday ceremonies, as well as other community festivities.

-• Provide assistance and support services during disasters and other emergencies
+- Provide assistance and support services during disasters and emergencies.

 Training